| PC Hardware for Mascot ServerAny recent, high specification PC containing either Intel or AMD processor(s) should make a

 Mascot searches can run nearly twice as fast on a dual core processor as on

+and memory.
 For a dual core processor, Mascot is licensed on a "per socket" basis.

 Mascot 2.0 and later for Windows and Linux has full support for dual